What is Laser Dentistry?

 Can I return to work right after treatment?

 This depends on the type of treatment you are getting.
-For example, if you are having crown lengthening done, you will want to take a day or two off because of the inflammation that will occur afterwards.
-If you are just having porcelain veneers bonded, or teeth whitened, then you will probably be able to get back right away.
+For example, if you are having crown lengthening done, you will want to take a day or two off because of the inflammation that will occur afterward.
+If you are only having porcelain veneers or teeth whitening, then you will most likely return to work right away.

 Schedule a consultation

-If you are interested in learning more about Laser Dentistry, and would like to see if you are a good candidate, call (304) 754-8803 to schedule a consultation at our office in Hedgesville, WV.
+If you would like to learn more about laser dentistry, call (304) 754-8803 to schedule a consultation with Dr. Kenneth Barney at our office in Hedgesville, WV.